MALS-T/KittyMischiefGame/README.md

 # KittyMischiefGame
- A simple 2D side-scrolling endless runner where one plays as a cat navigating through the cityscape, dodging obstacles and collecting fishbones for points.
+ A simple 2D pixelated side-scrolling endless runner where one plays as a cat navigating through the cityscape, dodging obstacles and collecting fishbones for points.
 Created using Unity.

 ## Features
 - Random obstacle spawning based on conditions